wikirate/wikirate4ruby/examples/Get Metrics.md

 This example assumes you have configured your Wikirate REST `client`.
 Instructions on how to configure a client can be found in [examples/Configurations.md](https://github.com/wikirate/wikirate4ruby/blob/main/examples/Configuration.md)

-The `get_metrics` method take as an input a `Hash` where the user can define the parameters of they request.
+The `get_metrics` method take as an input a `Hash` where the user can define the parameters of their request.
 More specifically, we could divide our params in two different types of parameters, the endpoint parameters and the filter parameters.
 The endpoint parameters help us to iterate through our query's results and the filter parameters allow us to restrict our results based on specific given input.